alecmkrueger/glider_ingest/.github/README.md

 ## Getting Started

 There are three ways to get started
-* Create a conda virtual environment using the .yml file provided (preferred)
-* Create a conda virtual environment and install the dependencies yourself
+1. Create a fresh virtual environment using your favorite method and install the dependencies
-* Use an already established virtual environment and install the dependencies (not recommended)
+2. Use an already established virtual environment and install the dependencies

 ### Dependencies
-I have provided some commands for the dependencies
+I have provided some commands to install the dependencies using conda but you can use any package manager

-* #### Using the .yml file (preferred)
+1. #### Creating your own virtual environment then installing dependencies You can change "glider_ingest" to your desired environment name

     ```sh
-    conda env create -f glider_ingest.yml
+    conda create -n glider_ingest python=3.12
     ```

-* #### Creating your own virtual environment then installing dependencies You can change "yourenv" to your desired environment name

     ```sh
-    conda create -n yourenv python=3.10
+    conda activate glider_ingest
     ```

     ```sh
-    conda activate yourenv
-    ```

-    ```sh
     pip install numpy pandas xarray gsw attrs
     ```

-* #### Using an already established virtual environment (not recommended)
+2. #### Using an already established virtual environment

     ```sh
-    conda activate yourenv
+    conda activate your_env
     ```

     ```sh